UIUC-iSchool-DataViz/fall2021-acg-acu/week09/index.md

 examples: []
 ---

-# Week 9 - Javascript, Iodide, Reports and Interoperability
+# Javascript, Iodide, Reports and Interoperability

 This week we started looking at a new tool called [iodide](https://iodide.io) from Mozilla for generating reports and exploring Javascript.